Based on research we know you can’t change behavior when you are in shame, so emotional recovery is the key.

 HOW I CAN HELP

-I coach adults, young adults, teens and their parents; working with clients around the world via FaceTime or Skype.
+I coach adults, young adults, teens and their parents; working with clients around the world.
+I also facilitate Brené Brown’s The Daring Way curriculum one on one.

-As part of my commitment to raising awareness around Body-Focused Repetitive Behaviors, I support the TLC Foundation for Body-Focused Repetitive Behaviors.
+As part of my commitment to raising awareness around Body-Focused Repetitive Behaviors, I support Conscious Counseling and Consulting.
+Home to The BFRB Recovery Center

 Emotional literacy – the ability to identify emotions and name what we are feeling – puts us in choice.
 It offers us the opportunity to transform not only the way we see and value ourselves, but how we don’t have to be defined by the things we are not yet ready or able to change.